 The math and physics errors began earlier than 1982.
-The errors formally began in $\underline{1920}$ with the invention of the yellow light.
+The errors formally began in 1920 with the invention of the yellow light.
 The length of the yellow light was a free-for-all until 1959.
-In $\underline{1959 \text{ Gazis}}$, Herman and Maradudin, derived the yellow light Formula in order to get some consistency in duration.
-In 1965, ITE miscopied their Formula into its $\underline{\text{Traffic Engineering Handbook}}$.
-ITE omitted the "naught" in v_o and the "analytic considerations" section from the original paper, thereby hiding the original application of the Formula.
+In 1959 Gazis, Herman and Maradudin, derived the yellow light Formula in order to get some consistency in duration.
+In 1965, ITE miscopied their Formula into its Traffic Engineering Handbook.
+ITE omitted the "naught" in $v_o$ and the "analytic considerations" section from the Gazis paper, thereby hiding the original application of the Formula.
 The "naught" in the Formula implicitly specifies that the initial velocity used in the Formula is measured at the critical distance.
 To this day these omissions cause traffic engineers confusion and error.
-For example the NCDOT thinks v could be at the stop bar, the middle of a left turn queue, the end of turn queue, 100', 200'....
+For example the NCDOT thinks v could be at the stop bar, the middle of a left turn queue, the end of turn queue, 100', 200' . . . .
 They guess.
 They haven't a clue.
 The Engineer's confusion and error are what give rise to this complaint.
 Any person who knows introductory physics takes one look at the Formula and knows where v and g should be measured and the restrictions under which the Formula operates.

 The confrontation between the Engineer and the Board of Engineers will take place at the border separating science/math from his methodologies.
-Remember, it is about the crazy "2".
-It is about v/2a whereas Isaac Newton says it must be "v/a".
+Remember, it is all about v/a versus v/2a.